AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 ### Experimental_evaluation.ipynb

 This jupyter notebook file contains the code to obtain the plots as displayed in the paper (+ an additional plot to show the differences in label flips, which was omitted from the paper).

+## Folders

+### labeled_logs_csv_processed

+This folder contains cleaned and preprocessed event logs that are made available by this GitHub repository: [Benchmark for outcome-oriented predictive process monitoring](https://github.com/irhete/predictive-monitoring-benchmark).
+They provide 22 event logs, and we have selected 13 of them.
+The authors' GitHub repository provide a [Google drive link](https://drive.google.com/open?id=154hcH-HGThlcZJW5zBvCJMZvjOQDsnPR) to download these event logs

+### PDF
+The folder PDF contains the high-resolution figures (PDF format) that have been used in the paper

 ## Acknowledgements